rduplain/poorman/README.md

 #### Test Coverage Report

+Run:

+    make coverage

-Install the `bashcov` ruby gem, run `bashcov make test`, then open `coverage/index.html` to view the report (tested with bashcov 1.1.0 on ruby 2.2.0).
+Alternative, install the `bashcov` ruby gem, then run `bashcov make test`.
+View the report at `coverage/index.html` (tested with bashcov 1.1.0 on ruby 2.2.0).